imarranz/pygenmet/README.md

 With Pyhton a `class`can be created.
 A `class` provides a lot of functionalities.
 We can create a new `clas` and then we can create a new type of object in Python.
 This new `class` allows new instances and these instances can also have `methods`.

-The `class chromosome` has been created to optimization the algorithm.
+The `class chromosome` has been created to optimizate the algorithm.
 The `docstring` associated to the `chromosome` class is the following.

 ```python
 ?chromosome